 Obsessive Compulsive Disorder (OCD) is no longer classified as an anxiety disorder, but a compulsion disorder.
 However OCD has elements of anxiety related to it, and is often treated in similar ways as anxiety disorder.

 I specialize as an anxiety therapist in the Chicago Loop.
 I use a variety of evidence-based practices, including Cognitive Behavioral Therapy and psychodynamic therapy.
-I also integrate mind/body modalities (biofeedback, hypnosis, and mindfulness meditation) to help people better manage their anxiety symptoms.
+I also integrate mind/body modalities (biofeedback, hypnosis, Alpha-Stim medical device, and mindfulness meditation) to help people better manage their anxiety symptoms.
 These treatments effectively combined can shift you from nervous system overload, and refocus your mind on your goals and the enjoyable aspects of life.

 Many people find that after a few sessions, they learn skills to turn the table on stress and worry, and are able to find relief from their and panic attack symptoms.
 Eventually they experience more peace in their lives.
-These psychotherapy sessions can be had in conjunction with a psychiatrist’s prescription of anxiety medications, but these are not always needed or helpful.
+These psychotherapy sessions can be had in conjunction with a psychiatrist’s prescription of anxiety medications, but they are not always needed or helpful.

 155 North Michigan Avenue, Suite 622, Chicago, Illinois 60601, United States